Inspectioneering/taskrunner/README.md

 `config` folder.
 You can specify a different file location by using the `--config-dir=...` option.

+Optionally, you can reference a bootstrap file that will be called before any tasks are run.
+This is useful, for example, if you need to connect to your database for specific tasks.

 The tasks.yml file contains each of the individual tasks and any required and optional parameters for each.
 For example:

+    bootstrap: "vendor/autoload.php" # or "src/MyApp/bootstrap.php"
     tasks:
         example_task:
             class: "\\ExampleTask"